davistdaniel/chemical-functional-group-detector/README.md

 ## Limitations

-I am quite new to Tensorflow, Deep Learning/Machine Learning and programming as a whole.
-This project is my first attempt at a Tensorflow project for detecting objects.
-My main aim was to learn how to set things up and make my first pass at Machine learning.
-I have mostly followed online tutorials to educate myself and set everything up.
-My implementations are definitely not the most efficient.

 * The model was trained on around 600 images from PubChem which I annotated.
 However, the sampling was not uniform.
 * Therefore, the model is better at detecting :
 	* Alcohol